 For a decent middle ground at a reasonable price, we'd tend to lean towards recommending the JBL Flip 6 or the Charge 5 as they sit in at a happy medium between these integral factors.

 Is it Bluetooth 4 or 5?

+Crucially, the wireless range of Bluetooth version 5.0 is four times that of Bluetooth 4-point-anything, maxing out at a whopping 120 metres; version 4.2 maxes out at about 30 metres.
 It's also worth noting that version 5 is faster than version 4.
-Bluetooth 5 clocks up speeds of 2Mbps and is compatible with a slew of smart home devices, whereas version 4.1 hits the redline at 1Mbps.
+Bluetooth 5 clocks up speeds of 2Mbps and is compatible with a slew of smart home devices, too, whereas version 4.1 hits the redline at 1Mbps.